alwell/Book_details/adl.md

 **Prior Work:**

-Buddhism in Daily Life; The Buddha's Path; Cetasikas; Survey of Paramattha Dhammas (translator); The Perfections Leading to Enlightenment; Lovingkindness in Buddhism; The Conditionality of life; The Buddhist Teaching on Physical Phenomena; Taking Refuge in Buddhism (translator); The world in the Buddhist sense; Understanding Reality.
+Buddhism in Daily Life; The Buddha's Path; Cetasikas; A Survey of Paramattha Dhammas (translator); The Perfections Leading to Enlightenment; Lovingkindness in Buddhism; The Conditionality of life; The Buddhist Teaching on Physical Phenomena; Taking Refuge in Buddhism (translator); The world in the Buddhist sense; Understanding Reality.

 **Location**: The Hague, Holland.